We've analysed all the local government data to bring you the rundown on your local secondary schools.

-Schools that were newly opened from September 2015 onwards are flagged as NEW, and are not scored on any of the indicators.
+Schools that have opened in recent years and are yet to have pupils sit GCSEs are flagged as NEW, and are not scored on any of the indicators.

-How Phoenix High School scores in terms of stars for each indicator.
+How Canons High School scores in terms of stars for each indicator.

 What Ofsted says about this school

-Ofsted has given Phoenix High School an overall rating of Requires Improvement.
+Ofsted has given Canons High School an overall rating of Outstanding.

 As of September 2012, a score of 3 changed from indicating Satisfactory to Requires Improvement.